 Twenty-one floors up on Surf Avenue in Coney Island, my grandfather would hold court at the dinner table, and I would relish his adventures.
 From serving in World War II to his globe-trotting journeys, the warmth, enthusiasm, and detail with which he spoke left me hanging on every word.
-His obsession with Orson Welles, love of Hitchcock and inability to go a night without Mash and All in the Family would prolong our evening, and as screeches from the F train mixed with screams from the Cyclone poured in through the windows along with the ocean breeze, we would sit, captivated by stories filled with suspense, politics, humor and heart.
+His obsession with Orson Welles, love of Hitchcock and nightly ritual of watching MASH and All in the Family would prolong our evenings, and as screeches from the F train mixed with screams from the Cyclone poured in through the windows along with the ocean breeze, we would sit, captivated by stories filled with suspense, politics, humor and heart.
 This is where my love of storytelling began.

 From character-driven pieces to projects with pressing social issues, my belief in the power of film to educate and affect change fuels the dedication that I put into my craft.
 Building an intimate connection with my subject matter, I focus on the emotional journey of the characters.
 I love the challenge of cracking a narrative, the collaboration in bringing a director's vision to life and the enthusiastic dialogue shared with a team of like-minded storytellers.